 Edison State Community College

-- The teacher population of 100 teachers has declined by 10% over five years.
+The teacher population of 100 teachers has stayed relatively flat over five years.

 |Edison State Community College||(OH) Community College Avg.|

 |Carnegie Classification||Associate of Arts Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|